Learn / Blog / Article

 It didn’t take long for Peep and his team to solve the first objection—and find the reason underlying the second.
 But before they did that, they needed to learn even more about who these customers were.

-Divide and conquer: finding the answers through customer segmentation
+Step #4: finding the answers through customer segmentation

 What was the difference between the two groups?